Galois reconstruction of Artin-Tate $\mathbb{R}$-motivic spectra: The ta-local category

 For integers $p,q,w \in \Z$, there are isomorphisms

 and

 \end{lem}

-\begin{proof} The base change isomorphism isomorphism is a corollary of the six functor formalism. \todo{Cite something from the intro here?} The statements about motivic cohomology are a corollary of Voevodsky's solution of the Bloch--Kato and Beilinson--Lichtenbaum conjectures \cite{Voe03b}.
+\begin{proof} The base change isomorphism is a corollary of the six functor formalism. \todo{Cite something from the intro here?} The computations of motivic cohomology are a corollary of Voevodsky's solution of the Bloch--Kato and Beilinson--Lichtenbaum conjectures \cite{Voe03b}. \end{proof}